dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/13_Groups_Classification.md

 | $2^3$ | $5^2$ | $7$ |

 Reading across rows from bottom to top (and using CRT to merge everything within a row) yields invariant factors on the LHS below.
-Reading down columns, left to right (merging nothing) yields elementary divisors on the RHS:
+Reading down columns, left to right (merging nothing) yields elementary divisors on the right-hand side below

 \[
 \ZZ_2 \times \ZZ_2 \times \ZZ_{2^3 \cdot 5^2 \cdot 7}